ItzRick/WritingDashboard/WritingDashboard/README.md

 All ./src/components folder also need to be checked, since these files have been created from scratch.
 The first file for which this holds is ./src/components/AlertDialog.js, although this file is quite related to the Dialog example from the react material UI library.
 The next file, ./src/components/Base.js has been automatically generated, but then changed so significantly that it needs to be checked either way.
 This also holds for ./src/components/BaseOut.js, which is practically the same as this earlier mentioned base page.
 The ./src/components/BlueButton.js, ./src/components/NavigationLink.js, ./src/components/ProgressVisualization.js, ./src/components/RoleDialog.js and ./src/components/UploadSingleFile.js files has been created from scratch and therefore need to be checked.
 The ./src/components/ShowPDF.js file has also been changed significantly, but elements of this file have been taken from different sources.

 All files inside the .src/helpers directory are created from scratch and will therefore need to be checked.
-So, the ./src/helpers/auth-header.js and ./src/helpers/history.js files need to be checked.
+So, the following files need to be checked:
+* ./src/helpers/auth-header.js, and
+* ./src/helpers/history.js

 All files inside ./src/pages are newly created by the WritingDashboard team and will therefore need to be checked, although all files are created from a single template.
 So this holds for the files files:
 * ./src/pages/Document.js,